MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/collector.md

 ## Next steps

-* This appraoch is implemented in the [template building blocks project](https://github.com/mspnp/template-building-blocks) and the [Azure reference architectures](/azure/architecture/reference-architectures/).
+* This approach is implemented in the [template building blocks project](https://github.com/mspnp/template-building-blocks) and the [Azure reference architectures](/azure/architecture/reference-architectures/).

 <!-- links -->
 [anchor-resource]: ./serial-copy-loop.md